Adivishnu15/TaskMate/README.md

 "# TaskMate"
 "# TaskMate"
- run server.js as node server.js by placing all files in one folder for admin go to branch master
+ run server.js as node server.js by placing all files in one folder